biocore/American-Gut/ipynb/primary-processing/9-per_participant_results.md

 >>> ag_cleaned_df = pd.read_csv(ag_cleaned_md, sep='\t', index_col='#SampleID')
 ```

 And finally, these next blocks of code support the per-sample type processing.
+First, for every sample type, there are common outputs to produce, such as taxonomy summaries.
+Second, there are some functions that are specific to a sample type.
+And last, there are a few sample specific options.

 ```python
 >>> common_functions = [agps.per_sample_directory,